Contact (1997 American film): Visual effects

 The decoding of the extraterrestrial message, with its architectural drawings of the machine, was created by Ken Ralston and Sony Pictures Imageworks.
 It was Zemeckis's and Ralston's sixth film collaboration.
 Imageworks created more than 350 visual effect shots, using a combination of model and miniature shots and digital graphics.
 On designing the Machine, Zemeckis said, "The Machine in Sagan's novel was somewhat vague, which is fine for a book.
 In a movie, though, if you're going to build a giant physical structure of alien design, you have to make it believable...
 It had to be huge, so that the audience would feel like it was bigger than man should be tinkering with.
 It had to look absolutely real."
-The machine was then designed by concept artist Steve Burg, reusing a design he created as a "time-displacement device" for an unused scene in Terminator 2.
+The machine was designed by concept artist Steve Burg, reusing a design he created as a "time-displacement device" for an unused scene in Terminator 2.

 Early conceptual designs of the Pod were based, as in the novel, on one of the primary shapes in geometry: a dodecahedron, or a twelve-sided body.
 Eventually it was modified to a spherical capsule that encased the traveler, with a dodecahedron surrounding the sphere.
 Zemeckis and the production crew also made several visits to the Kennedy Space Center at Merritt Island adjacent to Cape Canaveral, where officials gave them access to sites off-limits to most visitors.
 Filmmakers were also brought onto Launch Complex 39 before the launch of the Space Shuttle, where they studied the mechanics of the elevator, gantry area and loading arm for the design of the Machine's surrounding supports and gantry.
 Once the concept met with the filmmakers' approval, physical construction began on the sets for the Pod, elevator interior and gantry, which took almost four months.
 The rest of the effects were compiled digitally by Imageworks.

 The climactic scene depicting the mysterious beach near the galactic core where Arroway makes contact, in particular, called for major visual innovations.
 The goal was an idyllic seashore with a sky blazing with stars that might exist near the core of the galaxy.
 Ralston said that "the thought was that this beach would have a heightened reality.
 One that might make the everyday world seem like a vague daydream."
 To keep the question alive whether any of it was real in Arroway's mind, elements such as ocean waves running in reverse and palm tree shadows swaying with sped-up motion were applied.
 The Hitler newsreel also required digital manipulation.